amirmoradi/PortfolioStressSolution/README.md

 ## Included example outputs

-Using the supplied CSV files and sample inputs from the brief, I included example results:
+Using the supplied CSV files and sample inputs from the Exercise Descriptoin, I included example results:

 - `docs/sample-results-market-shock.csv`